dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

   in x0
 ```

-The other possibility in the union type of `F r` is `Cons` with a record that contains an `Integer` and a previously known value of type `r`.
+The other variant of the union type `F r` is `Cons` containing a record with an `Integer` and a previously known value of type `r`.
 But where will we get that previous value?
-So far, we could only get that value out of using `Nil` when we defined `x0` just above.
+So far, we could only get the value `x0` defined just above.
 Let us build upon that code.
 Choosing the integer value arbitrarily as `-123`, we write:

 ```dhall
 let x1 : ListInt = λ(r : Type) → λ(frr : F r → r) →